PufferFinance/website-docs/docs/intro.md

 [Secure-Signer](tech/securesigner.md) eliminates the risk of accidental slashing and consensus client bugs, allowing Puffer to safely reduce the NoOp bond requirement without increasing NoOp risk.

-Puffer's architecture addresses the issue of inactivity penalties by introducing Secure-Router and pDTV.
+Puffer's architecture addresses the issue of inactivity penalties by introducing Secure-Router and pDVT.
 These modules incentivize for excellent validator performance, provide the cryptoeconomic incentives for VEM signatures, and enable previously impossible features like execution rewards sharing in a permissionless pool.